sirdx/sirdx/README.md

 **I'm a software engineering student from Poland.**

 - 🔭 I’m currently working on Pegasustan
-- 🌱 I’m currently learning NUnit
+- 🌱 I’m currently learning Angular
 - 📫 How to reach me: Discord - rd3v
 <br>